List of Girls und Panzer characters: Jatkosota (Keizoku) High school

 The commander of a KV-1.
 Her pompadour styled hair and accordion skills are a reference to the rock band the Leningrad Cowboys.

 BC Freedom Academy

 BC Freedom Academy (BC自由学園, BC Jiyū Gakuen) is a French style high school from Okayama Prefecture.
 The student body is divided into two parties, the enlisted students ("Escalators") and the transfer students ("Examinators"), which are quarreling with each other.
-In the series, the academy sports several themes from the French Revolution and Napoleonic eras, including the contemporary military march Chanson de l'Oignon ("Song of the Onion") as their Senshado battle theme.
+In the series, the academy sports several themes from the French Revolution and Napoleonic eras, including the contemporary military march Chanson de l'Oignon ("Song of the Onion") as their Sensha-dō battle theme.

 Anime

 Their tanks include ARL 44, SOMUA S35 and Renault FT.